agilemobiledev/gs-accessing-facebook/README.src.md

 ![No connection to Facebook exists yet.](images/connect.png)

-When you click the "Connect to Facebook" button, the browser is redirected to Facebook for authorization:
+When you click the **Connect to Facebook** button, the browser is redirected to Facebook for authorization:

 ![Facebook needs your permission to allow the application to access your data.](images/fbauth.png)